mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

     :align: center
     :alt: Experiment view of OSS MLflow server

-Clicking on the run (`"clumsy-steed-426"`) will bring you to the run view, similar as below.
+Clicking on the run (`"clumsy-steed-426"` in this example, yours will be different) will bring you to the run view, similar as below.

 .. image:: ../../_static/images/quickstart/tracking-server-overview/mlflow-localhost-run-view.png
     :width: 800px